happykhan/dataflo-cookbook/docs/geocoding-market.md

 ![Existing df](./geocoding/merging-columns.png)

-To make sure each farm location has the same granuality, we add a filtering step with the `filter rows` adaptor to remove any rows that does not have a Street address.
+To make sure each market location has the same granuality, we add a filtering step with the `filter rows` adaptor to remove any rows that does not have a Street address.

 ![Existing df](./geocoding/filtering-street.png)